tokenrove/build-your-own-shell/stage_2.md

 > resolve that issue without changes that extensive.
 Were I starting
 > bash from scratch, I probably would have written a parser by
 > hand.
 It certainly would have made some things easier.

+You've already broken input up into lists; within each list, you have conceptually one *pipeline*, which might be several commands connected together.
+You'll need to split these pipelines by occurrances of `|`, and for each command, find expressions of the form `n< path`, `n>
+path`, and `n>> path`, where `n` is an optional integer.
+They don't get passed to the underlying command.

+If you'd like to handle quoting now, you might find it handy to look at the [POSIX shell grammar] specification.
+I don't think you actually need to do this yet, though.
+Just consider in your design that splitting on whitespace won't be enough.

+Note that if the last token read is a pipe, you'll need to continue reading the next line, just like with `\`, `||`, and `&&`.

 [POSIX shell grammar]: http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_10
 [what Chet Ramey has to say]: http://www.aosabook.org/en/bash.html